 Unless you have a money tree in your back yard, the cost difference is substantial.
-Use of the urgent care center is payable under your Part B.
+The use of the urgent care center is payable under your Part B.

-When you go to the emergency room, the benefits are paid under Part A. The Part A deductible is a significant increase over the Part B deductible.
+When you go to the emergency room, the benefits fall under Part A. The Part A deductible is a significant increase over the Part B deductible.

 A client of ours had a stomach problem that wouldn’t seem to go away, let’s call her Kelly.

-By the time Kelly knew she needed medical attention, it was Wednesday night and her primary care doctor was closed.
+By the time Kelly knew medical attention was essential, it was Wednesday night, and her primary care doctor was not open.

-Turns out that in addition to the stomach problems, Kelly was severely dehydrated.
+It turns out that in addition to the stomach problems, Kelly didn’t have enough hydration.

 The overall cost for this little adventure was about $3,000, that’s with private insurance.

-If Kelly would have utilized an urgent care center, her share would have been a $50 copayment for their services, plus the cost of IV hydration.
+If Kelly goes to a Medicare urgent care center, her share would be a $50 copayment, plus the cost of IV hydration.

-While you can start to see the financial efficiency urgent care centers are bringing to our communities, keep in mind your individual copayment and cost share will vary depending on the coverage you’ve selected during the annual enrollment process.
+While you can start to see the financial efficiency, urgent care centers are bringing to our communities, keep in mind your copayment, and cost-share will vary depending on the coverage.

 Difference in Care